RAPid SimPLE Targeted Radiation Treatment for Brain Metastases (RAPPLE)

 Subjects are excluded from the study if any of the following criteria apply:

-• Inability to have a brain MRI.
+• Inability to have a brain MRI

-• Disseminated leptomeningeal disease
+• Disseminated leptomeningeal carcinomatosis (limited pachymeningeal disease is permitted)

 • Multiple sclerosis